 Most modern day anesthetics are perfectly safe in sighthounds.
-The bad reputation about anesthesia in Greyhounds started in the 80s, when using short- and ultra-short acting barbiturates, that are cleared very slowly from their system; these drugs are no longer used in clinical practice.
-However, most Greyhounds metabolize sedatives and anesthetics a bit different from other dogs, and dosages may need to be adjusted accordingly.
+The bad reputation about anesthesia in greyhounds started in the 80s, when using short- and ultra-short acting barbiturates that are cleared very slowly from their system; these drugs are no longer used in clinical practice.
+However, due to low body fat and high muscle mass most greyhounds metabolize sedatives and anesthetics a bit differently from other dogs, and dosages may need to be adjusted accordingly.
 Please consult with your veterinarian about dosages.

-7. I was told that my Greyhound needs thyroid supplementation, should I do it?
+7. My greyhound was just diagnosed as hypothyroid and my vet wants to start thyroid supplementation, should I do it?

-There are numerous treatment options for dogs (and Greyhounds) with OSA.
+There are numerous treatment options for dogs (and greyhounds) with OSA.
 The standard of care is limb amputation followed by chemotherapy (4 to 6 doses, depending on the drug).
-Dogs treated by amputation alone live 3-4 months, whereas dogs treated by amputation and chemotherapy can live 14-18 months.
-Most Greyhounds undergoing chemotherapy DO NOT HAVE SIDE EFFECTS and adjust to being a “tripod” very shortly after amputation.
+Dogs treated by amputation alone live 3 to 4 months, whereas dogs treated by amputation and chemotherapy can live 14 to 18 months.
+Most greyhounds undergoing chemotherapy DO NOT HAVE SIDE EFFECTS and adjust to being a “tripod” very shortly after amputation.

 9. I keep getting donation request for the Greyhound Health and Wellness Program at Ohio State, but I thought the program was discontinued.

 We created The Greyhound Health Initiative to continue some of the programs Dr. Couto created as part of the Greyhound Health and Wellness Program (GHWP) at the College of Veterinary Medicine at Ohio State.
 While the GHWP fund does still exist at OSU, since Dr. Couto’s retirement in 2013 the program has been greatly reduced and does not exist in the same capacity as it once did.
-With the exception of orthopedic surgery, to our knowledge there are no longer Greyhound-oriented vets on the clinic floor.
-While OSU is not actively fundraising to support the GHWP, it will still accept donations to help support dogs coming off the track and, if you previously donated to GHWP, you may still get donation requests.
+With the exception of orthopedic surgery, to our knowledge, there are no longer greyhound-oriented vets on the clinic floor.
+While OSU is not actively fundraising to support the GHWP, it will still accept donations to help support dogs coming off the track and, if you previously donated to GHWP, you may still get donation requests for that account.
 You can contact Rustin Moore email@example.com, the Dean of the Veterinary College, or Danielle Ford firstname.lastname@example.org, Director of Development, if you have any questions.